matthew-peterson-39/pathfinder_python/README.md

 # How to Run

 ## NOTICE:
-WSL users may experience difficulties running the program depending on their version of Windows.
+WSL users who's version of windows is < X11 may experience difficulties running the program.
 Vist https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps for additional details.

 ## Requirements